Guide

 Why it's not a liability:

-• No debt owed: You don't have to repay accumulated depreciation
+• no debt owed: You don't repay accumulated depreciation to anyone

-• No obligation: It represents value loss, not money owed to anyone
+• no obligation created: It represents value loss, not money owed

 A contra asset works by offsetting the value of a related asset account.
 Here's how it functions:

-• Negative value: Appears as a reduction on your balance sheet
+• reduces total assets: Appears as a negative value on your balance sheet

-• Realistic valuation: Reflects what your assets are actually worth today
+• reflects current worth: Shows what your assets are actually worth today

 Why understanding accumulated depreciation matters for your business